RVSagar/uw-auto-rc-car/README.md

-# uw-auto-rc-car
-Autonomous RC car project for a future University of Waterloo Mechatronics course.
+# UW Engineering IDEAs Clinic Autonomous Vehicle Education Platform

+This project is being developed as an educational platform for undergraduate students to get exposure into the domain of autonomous vehicles.

+This platform will allow students to delve into:
+- Mechanical Design
+- Electrical system integration
+- Software and algorithm development
+- IoT

 TLDR Quick start guide to test lane following in simulation:
 1. Go to root folder